oracle/oci-python-sdk/examples/showoci/README.md

 ## showoci - Oracle Cloud Infrastructure Reporting Tool

-SHOWOCI is an reporting tool which uses the Python SDK to extract list of resources from your tenant.
+SHOWOCI is a reporting tool which uses the Python SDK to extract list of resources from your tenant.
 It covers most of OCI components,
 Authentication by User or Compute using instant principals, Output can be printer friendly, CSV files or JSON file.